Are you looking for the ‘thing’ that naturally lowers blood pressure? Have you considered your worship style?

-And, the thing is, finding the item that will reliably lower your blood pressure without medication requires a consistent approach to a strategy or most often a group of strategies.
-That said, many times it is nothing more than a consistent process of trying something to see if it will work.
+And the thing is, finding the item that will reliably lower your blood pressure without medication requires a consistent approach to a strategy or, most often, a group of strategies.
+That said, many times, it is nothing more than a consistent process of trying something to see if it will work.
 Basic trial and error.

-So, as you’ve probably realized, one of the primary reasons medication is used is because high blood pressure carries health risks, and it is hard for most people to apply non-medicinal methods consistently.
+So, as you’ve probably realized, one of the primary reasons medication is used is because high blood pressure carries serious health risks, and it is hard for most people to apply non-medicinal methods consistently.

-In fact, if you are feeling like you should be taking better care of yourself, or are feeling led by the Lord to take better care of yourself, there is a way to do so in a way that honors the Lord.
+In fact, if you are feeling like you should be taking better care of yourself or are feeling led by the Lord to take better care of yourself, there is a way to do so in a way that honors the Lord.
 I will get to that in a minute, but first, let’s start with the Scripture.

-Romans 12:1 reads “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God–this is your true and proper worship.”
+Romans 12:1 reads, “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God–this is your true and proper worship.”
 (NIV).